codezilla-nl/grid-zilla/README.md

 ```

 ###Browser Support
 It uses Flexbox.
 That means IE10+.
-But be honest, how many tablets use IE9- anyway?
+But be honest, how many mobile devices use IE9- anyway?